 What it is: Breaks down work into short, manageable sprints.

 Best for: Agile teams working in short cycles.
+This is one of the most popular agile product roadmap examples.

 Pros: